 The applicant explains what their special interests are in screenwriting for film and television, and what their objectives and hopes are for the MA studies.
 The applicant describes their possible career plans after graduation.

 - Study plan

-The maximum length of the motivation letter is 4000 characters.
-Motivation letter is part of the online application form.
+The maximum length of the motivation letter is 4 000 characters.